rcacfs/bootcamp/readme.md

 - On networkingtags.tf edit the values

+##### vpc, subnets, internet gateway, NAT gateway
 - Starting from the networking services, navigate to vpc.tf \
 edit the file with your own values and cidr range.

 - On subnets.tf file, edit the available subnets and you can add other subnets depending with the kind of architecture you have.

+- On network.tf you will see the internet and nat gateways configurations. \
+The elastic ip will be used by the nat gateway. \
+Edit the configurations with your own values.

 ##### Security on the subnet level
 - navigate to nacls.tf file.
 On this file you can edit the ingress and egress rules of each subnet.\